junh1024/junh1024-Documents/Music/How to make good mixes.md

 My Philosophy
 ---
-The following is my philosophy, and you don't have to follow it, but they might be good ideas.

 Try to make mixes with vocal songs (full lyrics).
 They'll be more memorable to you & your audience.
 I started off making vocal mixes, then made some instrumental mixes later.
 I'm guessing that it will be half n half when I finish my current bunch.
 You can probably find vocal songs in most genres.
 Vocal house songs might be under dance.
 The only genres that tend to have less vocals from the genres I've tried, are trance & hard house.

 I avoid reusing the same versions of songs in mixes, different versions are OK.
 Example: I used Tomare! in my rock mix.
 But I also used that in my house mix, but a house remix.
 I also used Kaze no message in my initial rock mix, but I might use it in a future mix, so in the process of improving my rock mix, I removed that song & a few others, and re-released it.
+But supposedly many DJs have a (few) songs they want to play at every gig.

 I know many mixes are 1 hour long, but, I target a length of 28mins for mixes cuz:
 * it fits on 1 side of a C60 tape (if you want to archive them on a cheap, non-digital format)